 The use of the "a=ice-lite" attribute indicates whether or not the agent implements a lite version of ICE.
 As the agent resides in the MG this information needs to be provided to the MGC in order for the information to be communicated to a peer.
 Given the structure of the "a=ice-lite" attribute the MGC is unable to perform a CHOOSE wildcard operation on the attribute.
 As such where the MG implements a "lite" version of ICE it shall include the "a=ice-lite" attribute in any command response containing the candidate attribute.

+{Editor’s note (2012-09 meeting): this clause is a placeholder (item #1) for providing use case details on ICE full and ICE lite and impact on H.248 entities.
+Contributions are solicited.}

 Where a binary encoding of ITU-T H.248 is used, the ICE-related attributes may be realized through the use of [ITU-T H.248.1] Annex C.11 properties.
 In order to facilitate multiple values the "sub-list of" form should be used.

+{Editor’s note (2012-09 meeting): this clause is a placeholder related to ICE control mode details (see item #2).
+Contributions are solicited.}

 Connectivity checking

 In order for an MG to perform some ICE operations, the remote candidate list is required.
 This remote candidate list can be provided to the MG in the form of candidate attributes being placed in the appropriate remote descriptors.
 The MGC may be required to reformat the SDP answer/offer received (i.e., via SIP) in order for it to be applicable to ITU-T H.248 structures.
 The setting of the candidate attributes in the remote descriptor will not in itself generate any ICE operation such as Connectivity Checking or keep alive mechanisms.
 ITU-T H.248 packages are used to trigger these operations.